GUIDE 2024

 • Excellent research skills for funding opportunities

-• A strategic approach towards writing proposals
+• A strategic approach towards writing grant proposals

 • Ability to understand an organization’s mission properly